casper-network/docs/source/docs/casper/operators/setup/install-node.md

 ### Protocol Version

-Protocol version should be set to the largest available protocol version you see in `ls /etc/casper` Currently, it should be:
+Protocol version should be set to the largest available protocol version you see in `ls /etc/casper`.
+As of writing this, it was 1_5_2:

 ```bash
 PROTOCOL=1_5_2